 Sainsbury’s was the first major British supermarket to open a bank, commencing trading in February 1997.
 Benefiting from a fantastic, trusted brand that enables us to combine the shopping experience with personal finance, Sainsbury’s Bank provides a range of quality products including insurances, credit cards, savings and loans.
 Our proposition is to make shopping more rewarding by offering customers great products at fair prices, while consistently rewarding shoppers for their loyalty and being easy to do business with at all times.
 Our products consistently top best buy tables and regularly win awards for quality, price and service.

-Sainsbury’s Bank has its own banking licence, is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (register no. 184514).
-The Bank has an independent membership to the Financial Services Compensation Scheme.
+Sainsbury’s Bank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (register no. 184514).
+Sainsbury’s Bank is a member of the Financial Services Compensation Scheme.